Logiqx/wst-results/docs/events/guidance/farrel-cup.md

 Everyone must use a suitable GPS device during the Farrel Cup.

-- The Motion LCD and Motion Mini are ideal, but they are no longer being produced.
+- Motion LCD or Motion Mini
-- ESP or LISA devices may be used as they contain similar components to the Motions.
+- ESP, SYRAC or LISA
-- Locosys devices such as the GT-31, GW-52 and GW-60 are also acceptable for this competition.
+- Locosys GT-31, GW-52 or GW-60
+- COROS VERTIX 2, VERTIX 2S, APEX 2, APEX 2 Pro
-- The more recent COROS and Garmin watches approved by GPS-Speedsurfing may also be used.
+- Garmin watch approved by GPS-Speedsurfing and using APPro Windsurf

+Please ensure your backup device is configured correctly, and worn in the best way.

-Please let the timekeeper know which GPS device you intend to use by completing this Google [form](https://tinyurl.com/4yfm6w32).
+Please let the timekeeper know which GPS device you intend to use by completing this Google [form](https://forms.gle/1UA9xgVsbyoZQodF6).

-### Device Setup
+### Device Configuration

 #### Motion GPS

-Please ensure that your Motion LCD / Motion Mini is recording at 5 Hz or 10 Hz.
+Please ensure that your Motion LCD / Motion Mini is recording at 5 Hz.

-Whilst sailing be sure to wear your Motion on your bicep, facing upwards so that it has a clear view of the sky.
+Whilst sailing be sure to wear your Motion above your bicep, facing upwards so that it has a clear view of the sky.

-Somebody on-site will co-ordinate the download and sharing of OAO data from the Motions.
+Please ensure your Motion Mini is NOT being worn underneath underneath neoprene or lycra.

+When sharing your data with the timekeeper, please send the OAO file (not GPX).

-#### ESP or LISA
+#### ESP, SYRAC or LISA

-Please ensure that your ESP or LISA device is recording at 5 Hz or 10 Hz.
+Please ensure that your ESP / SYRAC / LISA device uses the recommended settings:

+- GNSS = GPS + Galileo + BeiDou B1C
+- Max satellites = 28
+- Sample rate = 5 Hz
+- CPU Freq = 160 MHz
+- Logging = GPY + TXT

-Whilst sailing be sure to wear your device on your bicep, facing upwards so that it has a clear view of the sky.
+Whilst sailing be sure to wear your device above your bicep, facing upwards so that it has a clear view of the sky.

-Please ensure that UBX files are being recorded and send them to the timekeeper at the end of the day.
+Please ensure your ESP / SYRAC / LISA device is NOT being worn underneath underneath neoprene or lycra.

+When sharing your data with the timekeeper, please send the GPY (not to be confused with GPX) and TXT files.